TonD83/nl.bevlogenheid.evohome/README.md

 - Submit QA status (predefined) to Evohome system.
 - 5 minute interval
 - Pairing (based on new ID, so migration but most probably re-pairing is needed)
+    - Pairing is currently based on 1 location only.
 - Retrieve zone data ( temperature + set temperature)

 In progress